Blendify/blender-manual/trunk/blender_docs/manual/rigging/armatures/editing/properties.rst

-You can edit the relationships between bones (and hence create/modify the chains of bones) both from the 3D views and the *Buttons* window.
+You can edit the relationships between bones (and hence create/modify the chains of bones) both from the 3D views and the Properties editor.
 Whatever method you prefer, it's always a matter of deciding, for each bone, if it has to be parented to another one, and if so, if it should be connected to it.